reasonml-editor/sublime-reason/README.md

 - Clone repo locally, switch to this branch
 - Cmd-shift-p -> Preferences: Browse Packages
 - In terminal, `ln -s /path/to/your/cloned/repo ./`

+## Config

-- Cmd-shift-p -> UI: Select Color Scheme
-- Use Mariana for best effects.
+- Cmd-shift-p -> UI: Select Color Scheme.
+Use Mariana for best effects.
 Or try another one and tell me
+- Open this repo's `Default.sublime-settings`, put in the absolute path to the formatter exe in formatterLocation

+To format: cmd-shift-r

 ## Test Syntax